LorePlant/Landscape_OleaEuropea/README.md

                      ntree=500, #set the number of individual decision tree trace=TRUE)
 ```
-From this function we can print
+From this function we can print:

 >the Environmental variable importance.

 >split (split node of decison tree; their order in the decision tree reflects the variable importance) density plot.